Arkansas–Texas A&M football rivalry: 2011 – "Welcome to the SEC"

 The Aggies, leading 35–17 at the half, blew their 18-point lead and only scored 3 points in the second half.
 As Broderick Green charged into the end zone on the final score of the game, Arkansas fans appeared on the Cowboys Stadium video holding a sign saying "Welcome to the SEC" (in recognition of A&M's announcement only six days earlier that it would join Arkansas as a member of the SEC in 2012).
-Since the "Welcome to the SEC" game, the Aggies have won 10 of the 11 games played as conference games.
+Since the "Welcome to the SEC" game, the Aggies have won 13 of the 14 games played as conference rivals.